apollo-business-automation/cp4ba-manual-deployment/README.md

 Now you need to wait for next Operator cycle to propagate the changes from CR to BAW pods in both dev and test environment.

-Good indicator of the change for cp4ba-test is existence of WORKFLOWCENTER environment parameters for Workflow Server
+Good indicator of the change for cp4ba-test is existence of WORKFLOWCENTER environment parameter in Workflow Runtime
 ```bash
 oc get statefulset icp4adeploy-bawins1-baw-server -n cp4ba-test -o yaml | grep WORKFLOWCENTER
 ```

-Good indicator of the change for cp4ba-dev is existence of bawaut-tls-zen-secret secret mapping for Workflow Authoring
+Good indicator of the change for cp4ba-dev is existence of bawaut-tls-zen-secret secret mapping in Workflow Authoring
 ```bash
 oc get statefulset icp4adeploy-bastudio-deployment -n cp4ba-dev -o yaml | grep bawaut-tls-zen-secret
 ```